Adel Langue

-Jean Anderson Adel Bruano Langue (born 17 September 1997) is a Mauritian international footballer who plays for Spanish club Deportivo Alavés as a midfielder.
+Jean Anderson Adel Bruano Langue (born 17 September 1997) is a Mauritian international footballer who plays for French club CA Vitry as a midfielder.

 Club career

 Born in Quatre Bornes, he began his career with Cercle de Joachim.
 In 2018 he signed for French club Paris FC, and in August 2018 he signed for Spanish club Deportivo Alavés.

+He later played for CA Vitry, Lusitano, and Red Star FC.

 International career

 He made his international debut for Mauritius in 2015.